LLP vs Pvt Ltd – Which Business Structure is Right for You?

-In a sole proprietorship, the proprietor has full control over decision-making and operations, without the need to report to anyone or take orders.
-There is no external interference, and compared to corporate firms, the compliance and disclosure requirements are minimal throughout the financial year.
-As a result, government involvement is also limited.
+In a sole proprietorship, the proprietor retains full control over all decisions and operations, without the need to report to anyone.
+With minimal external interference, compliance and disclosure requirements are significantly lower compared to corporate firms, resulting in limited government involvement throughout the financial year.

 A proprietorship can operate under the individual’s name, but choosing a distinct business name is preferable as it helps in building a strong brand identity.